GeorgeSittas/Snake/README.md

 # Snake

-This project is currently under development, so feel free to let me know if you find something that bothers you!
+Snake is currently under development, so feel free to let me know if you find something that bothers you!

 ### Prerequisites / Dependencies
 This project uses the NCurses C library, so you need to make sure it's already installed in your system.